mietek/pol/README.md

 the statement works as follows: if `a` is true, `-IF` will jump; if `b` is true, `-IF` will jump; if `c` is false, `IF` will jump.
 The first `HERE` will catch `b`’s jump (the `SWAP` gets `c`’s address out of the way); the second `HERE` catches `a`’s jump; `THEN` catches `c`’s jump.
 Thus `a` and `b` jump into the condition, while `c` jumps over it.

 This is a slightly clumsy statement, but I’ve found no simpler solution.
 If you used them regularly, you’d doubtless acquire facility, and it would seem quite natural.
-Just watch that you match all IFs.
+Just watch that you match all `IF`s.
 Moreover the same technique could be applied to more complex logical expressions—with even greater clumsiness.

 #### 4.4.4 Loops

 I’ll continue with a couple more examples of words executed at definition time.
 This time examples of backward jumps, used to construct loops.

-Consider the pair of words BEGIN and END, as used in a statement like:
+Consider the pair of words `BEGIN` and `END`, as used in a statement like:

 <pre><code>BEGIN … <em>boolean value</em> END</code></pre>

-BEGIN stores DP onto the stack, thus marking the beginning of a loop.
-END generates a conditional backward jump to the location left by BEGIN.
-That is, it deposits a conditional jump pseudo-entry, subtracts DP+1 from the stack, and deposits that relative address.
+`BEGIN` stores `DP` onto the stack, thus marking the beginning of a loop. `END` generates a conditional backward jump to the location left by `BEGIN`.
+That is, it deposits a conditional jump pseudo-entry, subtracts `DP+1` from the stack, and deposits that relative address.
 If the boolean value is false during execution, you stay in the loop.
 When it becomes true, you exit.

-BEGIN and END provide a loop terminated by a logical condition.
+`BEGIN` and `END` provide a loop terminated by a logical condition.
 Let’s define another loop.
 This one counts an index through a range to control the looping:

     a b DO … CONTINUE

-a and b represent arguments on the stack.
-DO acts just like BEGIN.
-CONTINUE requires a new pseudo-entry that tests the top two words on the stack for equality, and jumps if they are unequal.
-During compilation CONTINUE deposits this pseudo-entry and then computes the jump distance as did END.
-Thus CONTINUE uses another conditional jump: one that tests the stack for equal, instead of for false.
+a and b represent arguments on the stack. `DO` acts just like `BEGIN`. `CONTINUE` requires a new pseudo-entry that tests the top two words on the stack for equality, and jumps if they are unequal.
+During compilation `CONTINUE` deposits this pseudo-entry and then computes the jump distance as did `END`.
+Thus `CONTINUE` uses another conditional jump: one that tests the stack for equal, instead of for false.
 It is also a non-destructive operation, so long as its arguments are unequal.
 When they become equal and terminate the loop, it drops them.

-Presumably, inside the DO … CONTINUE loop the arguments are modified so as to terminate the loop.
+Presumably, inside the `DO … CONTINUE` loop the arguments are modified so as to terminate the loop.
 This can be done many ways.
 For example, to run the loop from 1 to 10:

     10 0 DO 1 + … CONTINUE

 The first argument is 10, the stopping value; the second is 0, which is immediately incremented to 1, the index value.
-Within the loop this index is available for use. the DUP operation will obtain a copy.
+Within the loop this index is available for use. the `DUP` operation will obtain a copy.
 Each time through the loop the index will be incremented by 1.
-After the loop is executed for index value 10, the CONTINUE operation will stop the loop and drop the two arguments—now both 10.
+After the loop is executed for index value 10, the `CONTINUE` operation will stop the loop and drop the two arguments—now both 10.

 Alternatively, the same loop could be written: